CaliDog/Axeman/README.md

   -s START_OFFSET       Skip N number of lists before starting -l                    List all available certificate lists -u CTL_URL            Retrieve this CTL only
+  -z CTL_OFFSET         The CTL offset to start at
   -o OUTPUT_DIR         The output directory to store certificates in -v                    Print out verbose/debug info -c CONCURRENCY_COUNT  The number of concurrent downloads to run at a time

 ```

 ## Demo